 Policy: It is the policy of all facilities that all employees shall be responsible for complying with the tool control policy.
 The Maintenance Supervisor shall maintain a computer generated or typewritten Master Inventory list of tools and equipment and the location in which tools are stored.
-These inventories shall be current; filed and readily available for tool inventory and accountability during an audit.
+These inventories shall be current, filed and readily available for tool inventory and accountability during an audit.

-readily available for tool inventory and accountability during it.
-Part of the second Components : Υ - Z NA Remarks 🐣 There is an individual who is responsible for developing a tool control procedure and an inspection system to insure accountability.
+readily available for tool invertory and accountability during Components Υ N NA Remarks There is an individual who is responsible for developing a tool control procedure and an inspection system to insure accountability.
 Department heads are responsible for implementing this standard in their departments.
 Tool inventories are required for: The facility has a facility policy for the regular inventory of all tools.
 The policy sets minimum time lines for physical inventory and all necessary documentation.
-ICE facilities use AMIS bar code labels when required. ⊠ The facility has a tool classification system.
-Tools are classified according to: Restricted (dangerous/hazardous) Non Restricted (non-hazardous).
-All tools are treated as dangerous Department heads are responsible for implementing tool-control procedures. × The facility has policies and procedures in place to ensure that all tools are marked and readily identifiable. × The facility has an approved tool storage system.
+ICE facilities use AMIS bar code labels when required.
+The facility has a tool classification system.
+Tools are classified according to: Restricted (dangerous/hazardous) Non Restricted (non-hazardous). \boxtimes Department heads are responsible for implementing tool-control procedures. \boxtimes The facility has policies and procedures in place to ensure that all tools are marked and readily identifiable. \boxtimes The facility has an approved tool storage system.
 The system ensures that all stored tools are accountable.
-Commonly used tools (tools that can be mounted) are stored in such a way that missing tool are readily notice.
-Each facility has procedures for the issuance of tools to staff and detainees. × 1 The facility has policies and procedures to address the issue of lost tools.
-The policy and procedures include: • Verbal and written notification. • Procedures for detainee access. • Necessary documentation/review for all incidents of lost tools. ⊠ Broken or worn out tools are surveyed and disposed of in an appropriate and secure manner. \boxtimes All private or contract repairs and maintenance workers under contract to the ICE, or other visitors, submit an inventory of all tools prior to admittance into or departure from the facility. \boxtimes None noted
+Commonly used tools (tools that can be mounted) are stored in such a way that missing tool are readily notice. × Each facility has procedures for the issuance of tools to staff and detainees.
+X The facility has policies and procedures to address the issue of lost tools.
+The policy and procedures include: • Verbal and written notification. • Procedures for detainee access. • Necessary documentation/review for all incidents of lost tools. × Broken or worn out tools are surveyed and disposed of in an appropriate and secure manner.
+All private or contract repairs and maintenance workers under contract to the ICE, or other visitors, submit an inventory of all tools prior to admittance into or departure from the facility. \boxtimes